zottelbeyer/QNAP-collectdinfluxdbgrafana/README.md

 - Open your browser to [YOURNASIP]:3000/dashboards and open the QNAP-collectd Dashboard
 - Login in with default credentials "user" "password"
+- On the Dashboard select ALL in the Dropdown Menues at the top
+- Select a refresh rate suiting your needs

 **Modifying**